KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

   -> CloudWatch Logs
 ```

-The point is not to build a full application.
-The point is to see each authentication step clearly.
+This lab keeps the application small so each authentication step stays visible.

 The API routes are intentionally simple: